 Has your dentist informed you that you will need your wisdom teeth removed?
 While this procedure is incredibly common, you likely have some questions about what to expect.
 The more you know about wisdom teeth removal, the better prepared you will be for the procedure.
-You can avoid complications later on and be ready for any pain or discomfort after oral surgery by learning more about tooth extraction.
+This understanding will also help you avoid complications post-surgery.

 What Should You Know Before Wisdom Teeth Removal?